 • Admission requirements in private schools that bar students based on performance

-• Private and charter schools not providing special education programs
+• Private and charter schools are not consistently providing adequate special education programs.

 • The practice of counseling out students, which is an unofficial policy that involves advising students who do not meet school standards out of enrolling